-Without qualifying our opinion, we draw attention to note 1 to the financial statements where it is stated that although the Company's Articles specifically states that the first fiscal year of the Company is to commence from the date of the ministerial approval on official announcement of the conversion of the Company to Closed Joint Stock Company to December 31 of the following year, the Company's management believes that the conversion transaction will not affect the continuation of the business and decided accordingly, to present financial statements for the full year from January 1, 2010 to December 31, 2010 to better reflect the operations of the Company on account statements believes.
+Without qualifying our opinion, we draw attention to note 1 to the financial statements where it is stated that although the Company's Articles specifically states that the first fiscal year of the Company is to commence from the date of the ministerial approval on official assusancement of the convension of the Company to Cloted Joint Stock Company to December 31 of the following year, the Company's management believes that the conversion transaction will not affect the continuation of the business and decided accordingly, to present financial statements for the full year from January 1, 2010 to December 31, 2010 to better reflect the operations of the Company of proceduleted and comparable basis.

-Deloitte & Touche Bakr Abulkhair & Co.
-Waleed Moh'd Sobahi 0 e & T License No. 378 akr Abulkhair 22 Safar, 1432 January 26, 2011 lember of eloitte Touche Tohmatsu (A SAUDI CLOSED JOINT STOCK COMPANY) BALANCE SHEET AS OF DECEMBER 31, 2010

-Audit.Tax.Consulting.Financial Advisory.
+Ay Abulkhail

+Deloire & Touche Bakr Abulkhair & Co.

+Valenz Moh'd Sobahi License Na 178

+22 Safar, 1432 January 26, 2011

+Audit .
+Tax .
+Consulting .
+Financial Advisory .